evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_RWD/_index.md

 You can choose between 9 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 18 to 20 inches.

-The car has four [regular doors](../../../../technology/doors/) and a [boot lid]](../../../../technology/doors/#boot-lid) for the trunk.
+The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
-The standard is a panoramic roof.
+As an option, you can order this model with a sunroof.
+The glass extends over only the front row, and occupants can open it.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+It has an electric curtain that occupants can use to protect against the sun.

 You can order the car with tinted windows from B-pillar and back.